cloud-gov/cg-site/content/updates/2017-08-30-release-notes-plus-join-september-workshop.md

 +++
 date = "2017-08-30"
-title = "cloud.gov platform release notes plus, join our workshop in September"
+title = "cloud.gov platform release notes, plus join our workshop on September 28"
 +++
 Curious what’s new that you might find helpful as a cloud.gov user?
 Here are highlights from our platform updates over the past two weeks.